Fusion-Party-Aus/Formal-Documents/Constitution.md

 ### 13. Annual subscription and fee on joining

-1. The Committee—
+1. As an item of general business, the Committee may—

-   a. recommends to the annual general meeting the amount of the annual subscriptions (if any) and joining fees (if any) for the following financial year; and
+   a. recommend the amount of the annual subscriptions (if any) and joining fees (if any) for the following financial year—

+      1. to the annual general meeting; or

+      2. to any special general meeting at which general business has been included as an item for consideration in the notice under rule [34].

-   b. determines the date for payment of the annual subscription.
+   b. determine the date for payment of the annual subscription which may—

+      1. be a fixed date within the last quarter of the financial year and at least 56 days before the subsequent annual general meeting; or

+      2. be processed on a yearly cycle determined from the date of their membership application or renewal.

-2. The Committee may determine that any new Member who joins after the start of a financial year must, for that financial year, pay a fee equal to—
+2. Where a fixed date applies for the annual subscription, the Committee may determine that any new Member who joins after the start of a financial year must, for that financial year, pay a fee equal to—

    a. the full annual subscription;